Manirathinam21/End-to-End-ML-Project-with-MLFlow/README.md

 	newgrp docker

-## 6. Configure EC2 as self-hosted runner:
+## 6. Configure EC2 as self-hosted runner in Github:
-    setting>actions>runner>new self hosted runner> choose os> then run command one by one
+    Github>setting>actions>runner>new self hosted runner> choose os linux> then run linux command shown in github one by one into EC2

 ## 7. Setup github secrets: